Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 This example demonstrates authenticating the `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] client library using the `DeviceCodeCredential`.

-For more information about the Device Code flow, please refer to: [MSAL Authentication flows - Device code](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-authentication-flows#device-code).
-For more information on how to configure an AAD application to authenticate using the device code flow please refer to: [Register a public client application in Azure Active Directory](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/register-public-azure-ad-client-app).

 > The `DeviceCodeCredential` offers a credential that can be used with little to no setup - the user is free to use whatever browser they choose to complete the authentication process.

 ```ts